The Online Therapy Unit is accepting applications for the new “Things You Do” Lesson from Canadians 18 years or older.

 Will my progress be monitored?

 No, the “Things You Do” lesson is self guided.
-All individuals in this lesson will complete brief questionnaires before they begin, 4 weeks after starting the lesson, and then 3 months after the end of treatment.
-These questionnaires will help us evaluate the course but they will not be reviewed by a therapist or guide.
+All individuals in this lesson will complete brief questionnaires before they begin, 4 weeks after starting the lesson, and then 3 months after the end of the 4-week period.
+These questionnaires will help us evaluate the lesson but they will not be reviewed by a therapist or guide.
 These questionnaires do not take very long but provide us with important information about the “Things You Do” lesson.

 This lesson is designed for Canadian residents who are at least 18 years of age.

 Due to the lesson being developed in English and in a written format, it is not be recommended for individuals who have difficulties using the Internet or difficulties reading or understanding the English language.

 The Online Therapy Unit website only allows for enrollment in one program at a time.
 If you are currently enrolled in another Online Therapy Unit course.
 Please submit your application for “Things You Do” once you have completed your current course.

 If any of the above indicate that the lesson may not be suited to your needs, please refer to the resource page and speak with your family doctor about other service options.